quattromani/maxquattromani/_posts/2014-11-30-prototyping.markdown

     </ul>
 </li>
 <li>
     The last piece to get added is functionality; Javascript.
-I lean towards UI functionality written in jQuery, more than vanilla javascript.
-I have some specific, past-exprience reasons for this:
+I lean towards UI functionality written in jQuery more than vanilla javascript.
+I have some specific, past-experience reasons for this:

     <ul class="vertical bulleted">
         <li>
-            Typical front-end functionality revolve around reveals; hide/show, slide-up, slide-down, close, etc. These are quickly, and reliably achieved using jQuery.
+            Typical front-end functionalities revolve around reveals; hide/show, slide-up, slide-down, close, etc. These are quickly, and reliably achieved using jQuery.
         </li>
         <li>
             I like to write my FED functions as self-instantiating plugins.
 This allows me to reuse utilities that can be chained along with already existing ones.
 The idea for this came from  a terrific article on <a href="http://learn.jquery.com/plugins/basic-plugin-creation/">Creating a Basic Plugin.</a> I structure any new plugin following this format: